kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(e\) The amount and schedule of payments;

-\(f\) If a depository agreement as provided in §380.34(b) is used: That all checks, money orders, and credit card drafts must be made payable to the escrow account at the depository bank (identifying bank)1 or, when the charter is sold to the participant by a retail travel agent, checks and money orders may be made payable to the agent, who must in turn make his check payable to the escrow account at the depository bank;
+\(f\) If a depository agreement as provided in [[Volume 4/D Special regulations/0380 Public charters.md#§380.34   Security and depository agreements.|§380.34]](b) is used: That all checks, money orders, and credit card drafts must be made payable to the escrow account at the depository bank (identifying bank)1 or, when the charter is sold to the participant by a retail travel agent, checks and money orders may be made payable to the agent, who must in turn make his check payable to the escrow account at the depository bank;

 <div>